Underground to Mainstream - what "sells" in Rap?

 June 17, 2015

 I was alive when Eminem's Lose Yourself became the first Rap song to win an Oscar.
-It's lyrical depth and complexity, baffled and inspired me!
+Its lyrical depth and complexity, baffled and inspired me!
 So when I see songs like CoCo, No Type, All Gold Everything dominate Billboard Charts lately, I cannot help but feel for the state of lyricism in Rap.
 It almost feels like Rap sold its soul for catchy beats and lines as it made inroads into pop.
 In fact, French Montana went on to say "All lyrical rappers I know are broke" in 2014 (makes sense because he is pretty rich).
 Several rappers have echoed similar sentiments and most recently GZA has weighed in as well.

 "All lyrical rappers I know are broke" - French Montana